Dateline: Wroclaw, Poland

 9. South Africa

 To be honest, South Africa is becoming difficult for developed world citizens to visit, too, so this may not be the best example here.
 South Africa recently stripped New Zealanders of the visa-free privileges because New Zealand no longer reciprocated the open door policy, and they have threatened to examine other countries who also don’t reciprocate.
-That means that United States, Canadian, and European citizens might lose the ability to easily visit South Africa, too.
+That means that the United States, Canadian, and European citizens might lose the ability to easily visit South Africa, too.

 However, if you have a Tier B or Tier C second passport, you can most likely kiss the idea of a visa-free visit goodbye.
 It is possible to obtain second residency in South Africa by proving business or pension income – similar to Latin America’s rentista programs – but I’m not convinced that’s the best way to plant your flags.

 The Good News